10 Best Practices for Mentorship Programs

 Perfection comes with consistency.
 Making gradual improvement in your practice over time will help you identify the ideal practices that work and steer clear from ones that aren’t helpful.

-In shortly, we have seen the list of 10 common best practices for mentorship programs that can help ensure you get the most out of your program.
+In short, we have seen the list of 10 common best practices for mentorship programs that can help ensure you get the most out of your program.
 A mentoring program may lose its value if conducted improperly, pushing people away instead of encouraging them to stay a part of it.
 So it’s best if you carefully follow the points above for ideal results.